Cardinal Stefan Wyszyński University in Warsaw was established in 1999, but its history began much earlier.

 Primate Stefan Wyszyński the Grand Chancellor of the Academy

 In 1960, the Holy See agreed to recognize the ATK.
 Primate Stefan Wyszyński, Archbishop of Warsaw, became the great chancellor of the Academy.
-However, full church rights were obtained by the Academy of Catholic Theology in 1989 and since then it has become both a state and a church university.
+However, full ecclesiastical rights were obtained by the Academy of Catholic Theology in 1989 and since then it has become both a state and church university.

 Establishment of the University